roee88/killercoda-scenario-istio/istio-kiali/traffic-mgmt.md

 We will simulate the following:

-- *travels-v1* is the original traffic and it will keep 80% of the traffic
+- *travels-v1* is the original traffic and it will keep 100% of the traffic
-- *travels-v2* is the new version to deploy, it's being evaluated and it will get 20% of the traffic to compare against *travels-v1*
-- But *travels-v3* will be considered as a new, experimental version for testing outside of the regular request path.
+- *travels-v3* will be considered as a new, experimental version for testing outside of the regular request path.
 It will be defined as a mirrored workload on 50% of the original requests.

 ![Mirrored Traffic](https://kiali.io/images/tutorial/05-07-mirrored-traffic.png "Mirrored Traffic")

 ### 8.2.
 Examine Traffic Shifting distribution from the *travels-agency* Graph

 Note that Istio does not report mirrored traffic telemetry from the source proxy.
-It is reported from the destination proxy, although it is not flagged as mirrored, and therefore an edge from *travels* to the *travels-v3* workload will appear in the graph.
+It is reported from the destination proxy, although it is not flagged as mirrored, and therefore an edge from *travels* to the *travels-v2* workload will appear in the graph.
-Note the traffic rates reflect the expected ratio of 80/20 between *travels-v1* and *travels-v2*, with *travels-v3* at about half of that total.

 ![Mirrored Graph](https://kiali.io/images/tutorial/05-07-mirrored-graph.png "Mirrored Graph")

 This can be examined better using the "Source" and "Destination" metrics from the "Inbound Metrics" tab.

-The "Source" proxy, in this case the proxies injected into the workloads of *travel-portal* namespace, won't report telemetry for *travels-v3* mirrored workload.
+The "Source" proxy, in this case the proxies injected into the workloads of *travel-portal* namespace, won't report telemetry for *travels-v2* mirrored workload.

 ![Mirrored Source Metrics](https://kiali.io/images/tutorial/05-07-mirrored-source-metrics.png "Mirrored Source Metrics")

-But the "Destination" proxy, in this case the proxy injected in the *travels-v3* workload, will collect the telemetry from the mirrored traffic.
+But the "Destination" proxy, in this case the proxy injected in the *travels-v2* workload, will collect the telemetry from the mirrored traffic.

 ![Mirrored Destination Metrics](https://kiali.io/images/tutorial/05-07-mirrored-destination-metrics.png "Mirrored Destination Metrics")